six0four/ceng317/2020projects/13.Joystick/README.md

 	2. How accurate is it?
     3. Voltage range:
 	4. Current draw:
-	5. Protocol: Digital/Analog
+	5. Protocol: Analog
-	6. Footprint: In fritzing search for "joystick_mini", "09032"
+	6. Footprint: In fritzing search for "09032"
 	7. STM32 Pins used: 3.3V, GND,
 	8. Additional components needed: 4 LEDs, 4 resistors
 5. References: